Glossary of Terms

 GROS have now merged with National Archive of Scotland (NAS), under the new name of National Records of Scotland (NRS).

 Geographic Information Systems (GIS) are computer-based systems for managing, analysing and presenting geographically referenced data.
-The National Records of Scotland geography branch uses a custom-built ArcGIS system for its postcode digitising and data analysis work.
+The National Records of Scotland geography branch uses ArcGIS for its postcode digitising and data analysis work.

 Grant Aided Expenditure or GAE is not actual funding but represents a provision to spend.
 It is the figure that the Scottish Government uses as an estimate for the cost of providing a particular service and it is used as the basis for calculating the amount of Revenue Support Grant that the Scottish Government provides to Local Authorities.